 Mission and Goals

 The Maslow Academy of Applied Learning is an educational partnership between master teachers, involved families, and children who challenge one another to grow through experiential and applied learning.

 Maslow Academy on Hillcrest is an early childhood center.
 It provides education for children from six week to nine years, and includes children up to twelve years of age in the after-school and summer camp program.

-Bright Beginnings is a separate infant, toddler, preschool program on Mayfly Drive at Colorado Outdoors.
+Bright Beginnings at Colorado Outdoors is a separate infant, toddler, preschool program on Mayfly Drive at Colorado Outdoors.
 It provides loving, individualized care and education for children from six weeks of age through five years old.
-Learners transition into the Maslow elementary programs once they finish their infant/toddler/preschool journey in the Bright Beginnings program.
+Learners can transition into the Maslow elementary programs once they finish their infant/toddler/preschool journey in the Bright Beginnings program.